sitBLR-Workshop/Q1-2026/exercises/ex1/README-AIL.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Setup

 In this exercise, we will access and setup SAP AI Launchpad to work with through the following exercises.